okineadev/Redmi-10C-MIUI-patches/README.md

 sudo mount -t ext4 -o loop images/super/product_a.img images/super/product_a
 ```

-> [!IMPORTANT]
-> When editing any files, you **must** use `sudo` and it is preferable to do all operations only in the terminal, otherwise you have a chance to break the image.

-Next we can apply the patches, note that we use `sudo git apply` here.
+Next we can apply the patches, note that we also use `sudo git apply` here.

 ```bash
 for patch in patches/05-super.img/02-product_a.img/*.patch; do sudo git apply "$patch"; done